Search: 2184 results

 Now Adonijah, son of David and Haggith, was promoting himself, boasting, "I will be king!"
 He managed to acquire chariots and horsemen, as well as fifty men to serve as his royal guard.

-Adonijah sacrificed sheep and oxen and fattened steers by the Stone of Zoheleth, which is beside [the well] En-rogel; and he invited all his brothers, the king’s sons, and all the men of Judah, the king’s servants [to this feast].
+Adonijah sacrificed sheep, cattle, and fattened steers at the Stone of Zoheleth near En Rogel.
+He invited all his brothers, the king's sons, as well as all the men of Judah, the king's servants.

 Well now, he went down today and sacrificed lots of oxen, fattened cattle, and sheep, and has invited all the king's sons, the army commanders, and Abiathar the priest.
 They're having a party together and saying, "Long live King Adonijah!'